 Solitaire games can also construct a unique story arc, similar to fictional literature, that might otherwise be difficult (or even impossible) to pull off when multiple players are involved.
 For this reason, many of the world’s best story-driven games tend to be solitaire (or at most parallel play) in nature.

-Solo games, by definition, miss out on the many social experiences offered in multiplayer games such as Cooperation, Dynamic Teams, or Free-For-All.
-For this reason, solitaire games are generally not considered appropriate to be played with a group of players (since only one player would be able to play at a time).
+Solo games, by definition, miss out on the many social experiences offered in multiplayer games such as cooperation, dynamic teams, or free-for-all.
+For this reason, solitaire games are generally not considered appropriate to be played with a group of players (since only one player can play at a time).